ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/markdown_cheat_sheet.md

 ## Callouts

-Callouts use the same [Kramdown block attribute syntax as Just the Docs](https://just-the-docs.com/docs/ui-components/callouts/).
-Put the attribute list on the line immediately before the blockquote you want to highlight, and use `>` for the callout content.
+Callouts in this theme are styled blockquotes.
+Put a supported callout class on the line immediately before the blockquote, and use `>` for each line of callout content.

 The built-in types are `tip`, `important`, `note`, and `warning`.